mjsorribas/fusionpanel-core/etc/styles/Sentora_Default/README.md

     </p>

 ### Panels ###
-Panels are one of my favorite new things in Bootstrap 3 and they are used a lot in Sentora!
+Panels are one of my favorite new things in Bootstrap 3 and they are used a lot in Fusionpanel!

 You can use them as well....